The "easiest" way to change

 Postscript:

-Another reason my happiness doesn’t last as long as it should, which is still brief: I not only fight my negative feelings.
+Another reason my happiness doesn’t last as long as it should: I not only oppose my negative feelings.
 I fight my positive feelings too.
-As soon as I feel good with how I’m walking downhill, my pain of failing to ignore spikes because I decide this feeling I’m having is happiness.
-To solve the pain my brain attacks my happiness and tells me “Don’t be so happy; you might fall” , or “You’re not happy enough.
-Go faster.”
-This is to get me to solve my self-attack to get the positive feeling of relief, to offset the pain to failing to ignore distractions at the end of my thought that forms my true response.
+As soon as I decide I feel good with how I’m walking downhill, my pain of failing to ignore spikes.
+To solve the pain my brain attacks my happiness by telling me “Don’t be so happy; you might fall” , or “You’re not happy enough.
+Go faster” or many other ways to find fault with my happiness.
+This fault finding is created in order to scare me into solving the fault.
+The fantasy solution creates the positive feeling of relief from the fear.
+The relief offsets the pain of failing to ignore distractions at the end of my thought that forms my true response, which is my happiness.

-Like all feelings, the positive feeling fights back.
+Like all feelings, the positive feeling fights to be acknowledged.
 But it fights back by making me argue with the fault I find in my happiness with walking downhill.
-I always lose this argument because the pain of failing to ignore keeps arguing with me until I give in to it.
-Thus, my positive feeling is lost in my arguing with the psr, and replaced with sadness about my failure to win the argument and thus keep my positive feeling.
+I always lose this argument because the pain of failing to ignore keeps arguing with me until I give up.
+I’m left with my positive feeling lost and replaced with sadness about my failure to win the argument and thus keep my positive feeling.

 I’m screwed both ways: by negative and positive feelings.
-It’s why I’m never happy and am always searching for relief.
+It’s why I’m never happy for more than a few seconds and am always searching for relief.
 The way out is to bitch and complain my attacks on my happiness.
 Therefore:

 See The Seeing Sequence meets attacks on happiness